gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

 ## Running Lighttpd in Graphene

-Lighttpd can be used to test tcp latency and throughput of Graphene Library OS, in either single-threaded or multi-threaded environment.
+Lighttpd can be used to test tcp latency and throughput of Graphene Library OS, in either single- threaded or multi-threaded environment.
 The scripts and source codes for Lighttpd can be found in `LibOS/shim/test/apps/lighttpd`.
 To compile the code base of Lighttpd that can be potentially used, run the following command:

     cd LibOS/shim/test/apps/lighttpd
     make

 The commands above will compile the source code, build the manifest file for Graphene, generate the configuration file for Apache, and generate the HTML sample files.
-We prepare the following file samples:
+We prepare the following file
+samples:

-* html/random/*.html: random file (non-html) created into different sizes
+* `html/random/*.html`: random file (non-html) created into different sizes

 The server should be started manually, and tested by running apache bench from a remote client.
 To start the http server either in native runs or graphene runs, run the following commands:

 `make start-native-server` or `make start-graphene-server`.